blizzard318/TestWebsite/README.md

-# CloudFlare Test
+# This is me compiling a list of CI/CD devops hosting sites
-This is just to test CloudFlare stuff.
+This is just to test stuff.

 GitHub Link: https://blizzard318.github.io/CloudFlareTest/